lkuich/flub.js/README.md

 }
 ```

-See [examples](https://github.com/lkuich/flub.js/blob/master/example) for complete examples with pure `core` and `components`.
+See the [SnapShot flub example](https://github.com/lkuich/flub.js/blob/master/examples/SnapShot) for a complete example!.

 ### Footnotes

 Just an experiment!
-Not for production use.
+Major API changes inbound, not for production use.